When it comes to finding your dream apartment or home, a good credit score can open many doors–literally.

 Traditionally, renters who sought to build credit had to make additional purchases (utilizing credit for these items) while simultaneously paying their largest monthly bill (rent) that would not contribute the overall credit score.

 Thankfully, there are tried-and-true, as well as, new ways to build credit while renting that don’t require an additional expense.

 Report Rent Payments to Credit Bureaus:

 Did you know that landlords have the ability to report your rental payments to credit bureaus?
 One of the smartest ways to boost your credit while you are renting is to request that your landlord report your on-time rent payments.
-Your rent is likely your largest monthly bill, and if you’re actively seeking a higher credit score, it’s a no-brainer to find a way to ensure that this counts to show your overall financial responsibility.
+Your rent is likely your largest monthly bill, and as per the pra group if you’re actively seeking a higher credit score, it’s a no-brainer to find a way to ensure that this counts to show your overall financial responsibility.
 This is also a great solution to building (or starting) your credit without taking on more debt.
-Companies like Pinch, and RentTrack and others, use your online payment systems to track and report your rent payments to the right credit bureaus.
+Companies like RentTrack and others, use your online payment systems to track and report your rent payments to the right credit bureaus.

 Track Your Score: